Kiffhost/exalted-scripture-understanding/Charms/Sidereals/House of Serenity/Socialize/Leash-and-Collar Wisdom.md

 ## Special activation rules

 If the Sidereal fails and her target’s action lets her curse him with a Descending (Caste) Horoscope, she waives its Willpower cost.
+## Reset
-Reset: Once per scene.
+Once per scene.